yomtej/DAT_SF_19/homework/homefile.md

 Chicken Burritos is more popular

-*v.
-Do chicken burritos more often have black beans or pinto beans?*
+###v.
+Do chicken burritos more often have black beans or pinto beans?

-###Answer to v.

 Number of Pinto Beans: